Charlcoal/MWNT-CGen/README.txt

 Using MWNT-CGen requires editing the main function to call various parts of the code.
 MWNT-CGen currently only supports the Avogadro cjson file format, and will likely require exporting through Avogadro 2 to be used in other programs.

 CITING:
-If used in an academic paper, please cite github url with the author "Reischer, Charles".
+If used in an academic paper, please cite github url with the author "Charles A. Reischer".

 IMPLEMENTATION: